RobiNN1/phpCacheAdmin/README.md

     image: memcached:alpine
 ```

-A published port is reachable by anyone who can reach the host, so turn the login page on. `authusers` is an array,
+Both examples publish the port to `127.0.0.1`, so the dashboard is reachable from that machine only - through an SSH
+tunnel from anywhere else.
+Drop the address (`-p 8080:80`) to open it to the network, and turn the login page on when
-which as an environment variable means JSON:
+you do. `authusers` is an array, which as an environment variable means JSON:

 ```yaml
 environment:
   - PCA_AUTHUSERS={"admin":"your-password"}
 ```

-> On a machine that is exposed, mapping the port to localhost only (`127.0.0.1:8080:80`) and reaching it through an
-> SSH tunnel keeps it off the network altogether.
+> Publishing a port with Docker can also open it through the host firewall, which is why the examples keep it on localhost.

 ## Requirements